-When deciding where to stay, there are many exciting areas and suburbs in Rotterdam for new arrivals to choose from.
-From trendy, upmarket areas in the city centre, to quieter, family-friendly suburbs on the outskirts of town, there's something to suit everyone.
+There are many exciting areas and suburbs in Rotterdam for new arrivals to choose from.
+From trendy, upmarket areas in the city centre to quieter, family-friendly suburbs on the outskirts of town, there's something to suit everyone.

-Here's a list of popular expat areas in Rotterdam.
+Here's a list of popular expat areas in and around Rotterdam.

 Kop van Zuid

-Resting on the Maas River's south bank, Kop van Zuid is a vibrant area home to many of Rotterdam's architectural marvels.
-Though the area was once a disused port, the government invested in major redevelopment in the 1990s and today it's a cultural and business hub.
-Expat professionals, in particular, are likely to enjoy Kop van Zuid's close proximity to the city centre.
+Resting on the Maas River's south bank, Kop van Zuid is a vibrant area that is home to many of Rotterdam's architectural marvels.
+Though the area was once a disused port, the government invested in major redevelopment in the 1990s, and today, it's a cultural and business hub boasting major banks and financial organisations.
+Expat professionals, in particular, are likely to enjoy Kop van Zuid's closeness to the city centre.